Language-Research-Technology/language-data-commons-vocabs/ontology.md

 # Language Data Ontology

-This is a language data ontology based on OLAC terms for use in the ATAP and LDaCA projects
+This is a language data ontology based on OLAC terms for use in the ATAP and LDaCA projects, published at <https://purl.archive.org/language-data-commons/terms>. this vocabulary builds on schema.org and is intended to be used with the Language Data Commons RO-Crate profile: <https://purl.archive.org/language-data-commons/profile>

 ## Classes